-Bellin College evaluates applicants holistically, utilizing a combination of educational, personal and health qualifications as criteria.
-Prospective students' applications will be processed in the Admissions office.
+Bellin College evaluates applicants holistically, utilizing a combination of educational, personal and health qualifications for admission.
+Applications for prospective students will be processed in the Admissions office.
 All files are reviewed on an individual basis.

-Upon receipt of all application materials, an Admissions Representative will evaluate the applicant's file for program specific requirements (personal statement, resume, high school transcript, ACT/SAT score (optional), credit evaluation(s) and other documents as applicable).
-Freshman students will be scored on a rubric to determine admissions eligibility.
+Upon receipt of all application materials, an Admissions Counselor will evaluate the applicant's file for completeness of program specific requirements (personal statement, resume, high school transcript, ACT score [optional], credit evaluation(s) and other documents as applicable).
 Transfer students will have a credit evaluation approved by the Registrar.
-The admission representative will send a request to the Advancement and Alumni Relations office for a scholarship review.
-Upon completion of scholarship review, a final review is conducted (via phone or in person) by an Admission's Representative and an admissions decision is communicated to the applicant.
+A rubric is completed indicating all requirements have been met.
+The admissions counselor will send a request to the development office for a scholarship review.